ploomber/sql/course-material/interactive-queries-and-parameterization/introduction-to-ipywidgets.md

 ### Complete Example

-Now, we can demonstrate a way to combine multiple `ipywidgets` to make a more complex interactive SQL Clause, inclusive of different data types and widgets.
+Now, we can demonstrate a way to combine multiple `ipywidgets` to make a more complex interactive SQL query, inclusive of different data types and widgets.

 The code chunk below initializes multiple `ipywidgets`: <b>radio buttons</b> and <b>multiple selection</b> for the categorical variables `poutcome` and `loan` respectively and a <b>basic unbounded slider</b> for the numeric variable `duration`.
-The `show_limit` variable is basic data type that creates a slider by default and is used to limit the number of rows, in this case between 0 to 10 with a step size of 1.
+The `show_limit` variable is a basic data type that creates a slider by default and is used to limit the number of rows, in this case between 0 to 10 with a step size of 1.

 <b>Note</b>: For `poutcome`, multiple values can be selected with `shift` and/or `ctrl` (or `command`) pressed and mouse clicks or arrow keys.